 That’s all you need to know to get starting recording audio for a video from your phone.

-Good luck with your shoot — and of course, feel free to CONTACT US with questions anytime!
+Good luck with your shoot — and of course, feel free to contact us anytime with questions!